-MURAL is designed for you to “go with the flow.”
+Mural is designed for you to “go with the flow.”
 That means helping you work quickly and intuitively.
-To start using MURAL like a pro, get we recommend mastering these five skills:

-Murals are big -- bigger than you might realize at first.
+Murals are big — bigger than you might realize at first.
 Getting oriented is important so you can make the most of all that space.
-Step 1 is learning to move around quickly by zooming and panning.
+Step one is learning to move around quickly by zooming and panning.

 Let’s start with zooming.
 There are a few options here.
 The most common are:

-Avoid making elements larger to be able to read them.
-Instead, keep the default size of sticky notes, and zoom in to be able to read them.
+🚀 Pro Tip: Avoid making elements larger to be able to read them.
+Instead, keep the default size of your sticky notes, and zoom in to be able to read them.

 Panning is also critical to getting around a mural.
 To pan with the mouse, click and hold background.
 Then move left or right.
 Or, use the trackpad with two fingers.

 Notice that you can see where you are in the mural in the mini-screen in the bottom right.